 The median undergraduate GPA for those matriculating over the last three years is 3.70.

-Entering students should have taken introductory courses in microeconomics and macroeconomics prior to matriculating.
+It is strongly recommended that entering students have taken introductory courses in microeconomics and macroeconomics prior to matriculating.
 These courses may be taken at any college or university, as part of an undergraduate degree or separate from it.
-It is not required that these courses be completed prior to applying, but strong applications indicate a plan for meeting the requirement before the student enters Yale.

 Prospective students are welcome to visit the program or to speak with the Director of Student Affairs.
 We hold information sessions several times in the fall of each year.
 On these dates, prospective students meet with the Director of Student Affairs at 11:00 or 11:45a.m., have lunch with current students, and attend a class.

 RSVP for Fall 2013 Visit Dates:

 - November 19 (11:00a.m. to 3:30p.m.)

 When submitting your RSVP, please include a brief description of your specific interest in global affairs.